Frequently Asked Questions

 Absolutely, yes!
 And you can save thousands on college costs!

-Is financial aid available to homeschooled graduates?
+Is financial aid available to homeschool graduates?

 Cedarville offers four types of aid to students: grants, scholarships, loans, and employment.
 Scholarships and grants are based on academic credentials and financial need.
 In addition to the financial aid Cedarville provides, the federal government offers need-based grants, student loans, and student employment programs.
 Completing a Free Application for Federal Student Aid (FAFSA) is the first step in applying for financial aid.
 Visit Financial Aid for complete information.